We’re growing and we’re getting recognition for our life science patent law practice. We’re also updating you on important trends in patent law.

 Recently, our non-partner attorneys participated in a Vault.com nationwide assessment of what it is like to work at our firm.
 Our attorneys provided in-depth information on topics such as career development, job satisfaction, and quality of life rankings.
 More than 20,000 associates from all practice areas participated in the Vault.com survey in 2021 and our firm earned the #1 national spot for Best Midsize Law Firm for Hours by Vault.com, #3 for Technology & Innovation, #6 for Wellness, #8 for Diversity, and #9 for Quality of Work.
 We were also recognized for Career Outlook, Firm Culture, Associate/Partner Relations, and Satisfaction, and ranked in the top 25 Best Midsize Law Firms, nationwide and across all practice areas.
 These rankings support our key firm philosophy that employee satisfaction strengthens are ability to attract and retain talent.

-mcneill baur welcomes four professionals to our team
+mcneill baur welcomes three professionals to our team

 We are pleased to welcome Michael P. Ellenberger to the firm as an Associate.
 With his background in patent litigation and experience as a researcher with the National Institutes of Health, Michael advises clients with an intricate understanding of the legal and scientific questions that arise during the life cycle of a patent.
 Michael joins our team after having practiced in the IP Litigation group at Kirkland & Ellis LLP.
 While at Northwester Pritzker School of Law, Michael worked as a law clerk.